rothos/protocol_1/index.md

 More distinctions: sitting without back support, sitting with back support (still erect), and hella slumped in some comfortable couch or chair in some long-term comfortable way. always mix with erect/unsupported sitting and standing!

-Also, [E Tai Chi](https://www.amazon.com/Tai-Chi-Basic-Book-Simplest-ebook/dp/B01MREOH1P/), custom/ad hoc tai chi, and custom/ad hoc yoga asanas
+Also, E Tai Chi [https://www.amazon.com/Tai-Chi-Basic-Book-Simplest-ebook/dp/B01MREOH1P/](), custom/ad hoc tai chi, and custom/ad hoc yoga asanas

 [Also: ad hoc “internal martial arts” rearranging your weight, rearranging your stance, rearranging your relationship with gravity, rearranging your physical anticipations…]